young-rocks/zkmove-net.github.io/_posts/2022-07-01-The-First-Demo-of-zkMove.markdown

 Last week, I gave a demo at the Move community’s weekly meeting.
 It was the first public appearance of zkMove.
 We had a comprehensive discussion about the features of zkMove, which I will summarize briefly here with this post.
 <!--more-->

-## The First Demo of zkMove

-> Hello, everyone!
-This is Guangyu Zhu, the author of zkMove.
-Last week, I gave a demo at the Move community's weekly meeting.
-It was the first public appearance of zkMove.
-We had an active discussion about the features of zkMove, which I will summarize briefly here with this post.

 ### What‘s zkMove?

 zkMove is a zk-proof friendly Move language runtime environment.
 The initial idea of zkMove is to improve the programmability and composability of zk-proof with Move language.
 Developers can build scaling and privacy solution based on it.
 Below is some highlights of zkMove.